 How could ISO 27001 have helped?

 With a proper data protection policy in place, this attack could perhaps have been avoided.
 Implementation of an ISO 27001 certified management system would have helped TalkTalk to review their existing security procedures and set up processes for ensuring that new information technology resources adhered to the company’s standards, as well as international standards of best-practice.

 The internal audits required by the ISO 27001 would have examined all of the existing systems, testing for vulnerabilities in all existing information technology assets to ensure their ability to withstand attacks.

 “While ISO 27001 can never guarantee that a security breach won’t take place, when properly implemented it means that the likelihood of the kind of loss recently experienced by TalkTalk is minimised,” says Steve Dean, Technical Principle at QMS.

 “Even if a security breach does occur, ISO 27001 certification also demonstrates that an organisation did everything possible to protect its information, thereby reducing the level of fines which might be applied.”

 ISO 27001 is one of the strongest statements a company can make about their information security procedures and is a clear demonstration of their commitment to data protection.

-If you would like to know more about acquiring an ISO 27001 certified management system for your business, then the ideal place to start would be a consultation with QMS.
+If you would like to know more about acquiring an ISO 27001 certification for your business, then the ideal place to start would be a consultation with QMS.